 People who are unfamiliar with lending on real estate property, or on this special provision of the California code, need to understand the advantages and disadvantages of this type of lending.
 If undertaken with care, and in concert with an overall financial plan, can become a lucrative part of your overall investment portfolio.
 Please see a financial planner for a better understanding of what your overall investment portfolio might look like.

-We hope you have become better acquainted with this type of investing, and if you would like to participate, you will use CALCAP Financial in those plans.
+We hope you have become better acquainted with this type of investing, and if you would like to participate, you will use CALCAP Lending, LLC in those plans.

 How to invest